JuliaSeismo/SeisBase.jl/docs/src/Help/help.rst

 All About Keywords
 ==================
-Invoke keywords help with **?SeisIO.KW** for complete information on SeisIO shared keywords and meanings.
+Invoke keywords help with **?SeisBase.KW** for complete information on SeisBase shared keywords and meanings.